Duration |

 Start your family journey through Old Cairo at the Salah El Din Citadel, a fortress built in 1176 by Sultan Saladin to defend Egypt from Crusader invasions.
 The citadel was the seat of power for Egypt’s rulers from the Ayyubid dynasty through the Mamluk and early Ottoman periods.
 Its highlight is the Mosque of Muhammad Ali, built between 1830 and 1848 in the Ottoman style, with stunning views of the city.
 Other attractions include the Royal Chariots Museum, Gawhara Palace, and a wax museum showcasing Egypt's royal legacy and rich history.

-After lunch explore the Hanging Church, officially Saint Virgin Mary’s Coptic Orthodox Church, one of Egypt’s most important historical landmarks.
+After lunch, explore the Hanging Church, officially Saint Virgin Mary’s Coptic Orthodox Church, one of Egypt’s most important historical landmarks.
 Originally built in the 3rd century AD during the Roman period and rebuilt in the 7th century, it gets its name from being constructed above the southern gate of the Roman fortress of Babylon, dating back to the 1st century AD under Emperor Trajan.
 The church’s wooden ceiling, designed to resemble Noah’s Ark, and its intricate decorations showcase Egypt’s rich Christian heritage.
 Over the centuries, it has been a key center for the Coptic Church, hosting events like the selection of patriarchs.

 Next, you will visit the historic Amr Ibn El Aas Mosque, the oldest in Egypt and Africa, built in 641-642 AD by General Amr Ibn El Aas after the Islamic conquest of Egypt.
 Originally a simple structure of palm trunks and mud bricks, it stood in Fustat, Egypt's first Islamic capital.
 Over the centuries, the mosque was renovated and expanded by various rulers, including the Abbasids, Fatimids, and Mamluks, highlighting its lasting cultural and religious importance.